hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 ~~~
 {: .language-python}

-This is an example of a rule that has no inputs or outputs!.
+This is an example of a rule that has no inputs or outputs!
 We just want to
 remove the data files whether or not they exist.
-If we run Snakemake and
+If we run Snakemake and specify
-specify this target,
+this target:

 ~~~
 snakemake clean